Skip to content

 The Invisible Problem on Every High-Speed PCB

-Your 1.0V core rail looks clean on an oscilloscope.
-The LDO regulation spec says 50mV ripple, and you measure 30mV.
+Your 1.0V core rail looks clean on the scope.
+The LDO regulation spec says 50mV ripple, you measure 30mV.
 Everything looks fine — until the FPGA fails to configure, the DDR controller throws occasional ECC errors, or the RF front-end spurs appear at unexpected offsets.

-Power delivery network (PDN) impedance is the culprit in more board failures than most engineers realize.
-The voltage rail isn't just ripple at the switching frequency: it's a transmission medium with frequency-dependent impedance, resonances, and anti-resonances that the processor's current demand excites across a bandwidth of DC to several hundred megahertz.
-A flat, low PDN impedance profile across that entire bandwidth is the engineering goal — and it requires modeling cavity resonances, not just placing bulk capacitors.
+Power delivery network impedance is the culprit in more board failures than most engineers realize.
+The voltage rail isn't just ripple at the switching frequency — it's a transmission medium with frequency-dependent impedance, resonances, and anti-resonances that the processor's current demand excites across a bandwidth from DC to several hundred megahertz.
+Getting a flat, low PDN impedance profile across that entire bandwidth is the engineering goal, and it requires modeling cavity resonances, not just scattering bulk capacitors around the board and hoping for the best.

 Target Impedance: Working Backwards from dV Budget